bulwark-crypto/Bulwark-KB/docs/FAQs/Zerocoin-FAQ.md

 ##### Q: What are denominations, and why can I only mint zBWK in specific amounts?

 A: Specific denominations are used to decrease the time it takes to approve your mint on the blockchain.
-Since every mint needs to have 2 more mints come after it before it is verified, allowing people to mint any amount they like would potential lock coins in a perpetual state of "confirming".
+Since every mint needs to have one more mint come after it before it is verified, allowing people to mint any amount they like would potential lock coins in a perpetual state of "confirming".
 Utilizing specified denominations nearly eliminates the risk that minted coins will never be confirmed.
 The denominations used by zBWK are: 1, 5, 10, 50, 100, 500, and 1000.
-We made the decision to remove the 5000 denomination that PIVX utilizes to increase liquidity at the expense of large zBWK transactions requiring more spends.
+We made the decision to remove the 5000 denomination that PIVX utilizes to increase liquidity at the expense of large zBWK transactions requiring more mints.
 We feel that the benefit to users with smaller balances outweighs the potential downside to extremely large users.

 ##### Q: How is this better than Obfuscation or CoinJoin?

 A: To quote our blog post on our release of Zerocoin; "Firstly, the effectiveness of PrivateSend is dictated by how many people are currently taking part in the obfuscation process, therefore it can take weeks to obfuscate large balances depending on the liquidity at the time.
-Zerocoin massively cuts down on this time by not requiring there to be multiple people taking part in the mixing process."
+Zerocoin massively cuts down on this time by not requiring there to be multiple people taking part in the mixing process.

 Another core problem is recent research results with regards to how safe CoinJoin-based systems (such as PrivateSend) actually are.
 Studies have revealed that merchant cookies and cluster intersection attacks when combined can actually reveal the identity of who purchased X item online, and can even result in unidentified people linking your person to your public key.
 One of the 1st points we make in our whitepaper is that we intend to adopt best-practices to ensure Bulwark is as good if not better than all other privacy offerings on the market, and implementing Zerocoin is in perfect alignment with this."

-##### Q: So how do I convert BWK to zBWK?

-A: Its very easy.
-Simply go to the `privacy` tab in your wallet, enter an amount in the `mint zerocoin` text box, click `mint zerocoin` and the minting process will begin.

-##### Q: How do I spend zBWK?

-A: The process is very similar to sending a normal transaction.
-In the privacy tab, you will find a familiar field in the bottom-left which lets you choose denominations to spend, enter an amount, and choose an address.
-Then you can click send to either receive cleaned BWK yourself, or send BWK anonymously to someone else.

 ##### Q: Do you have a video guide for all this?